ChatTheatre/SkotOS-Doc/Story_Builder/ContainerValues.md

 All of the items on the list were referenced to measured examples ... no guesses involved for the volumes or container weights.
-"Maximum weight" of course is a guess for each of them except the ocean cargo container and the 55 gallon drum. %META:TOPICMOVED{by="ChristopherAllen" date="1048801995" from="Builders.CapacityValues" to="Builders.ContainerValues"}%
+"Maximum weight" of course is a guess for each of them except the ocean cargo container and the 55 gallon drum.